orangeswim/Nick_SmashSpeed/README.md

-# NASB mirror match recolor mod
+# NASB Mirror Match Mod

-This mod will recolor duplicate characters by tinting the original material.
+This mod will recolor duplicate characters by simply tinting the model.

 ## Installation